-|Authors||Viswanathan, SR, Mermel, CH, Lu, J, Lu, CW, Golub, TR, Daley, GQ|
+|Authors||Viswanathan, SR, Mermel, CH, Lu, J, Lu, C-W, Golub, TR, Daley, GQ|

-Segregation of the trophectoderm from the inner cell mass of the embryo represents the first cell-fate decision of mammalian development.
+BACKGROUND: Segregation of the trophectoderm from the inner cell mass of the embryo represents the first cell-fate decision of mammalian development.
 Transcription factors essential for specifying trophectoderm have been identified, but the role of microRNAs (miRNAs) in modulating this fate-choice has been largely unexplored.
 We have compared miRNA expression in embryonic stem cell (ESC)-derived trophectoderm and in staged murine embryos to identify a set of candidate miRNAs likely to be involved in trophectoderm specification.

 RESULTS: We profiled embryonic stem cells (ESCs) as they were induced to differentiate into trophectodermal cells by ectopic expression of HRas/Q61L.
 We also profiled murine embryos at progressive stages of preimplantation development (zygote, 2-cell, 4-cell, 8-cell, morula, and blastocyst), which includes the time window in which the trophectoderm is specified in vivo Q61L/H.